semrush/intergalactic/website/docs/table-group/table-working/table-working.md

 **The value in the cell can lead to:**

-- in the internal report-use the link / button, depending on the context;
+- in the internal report-use the link/button, depending on the context;
 - to another site-use the gray `LinkExternalXS` icon, usually with a caption.

 @## Long text in a cell